 Registration also takes place at certain times of the year, usually December or January for public schools.
 This may affect the ease of changing schools mid year.
 International and private schools, however, may have different admissions processes throughout the year.
 Check with the individual school for their policy.

 Due to the differences in curriculum or the price of international schools, some expat parents opt to homeschool their child.
 Home schooling is constitutionally permitted in Belgium, but the curricula taught much meet certain requirements, depending on the community you reside in, and students must pass yearly assessments.

 The number of children being educated at home, or by private tutors in Belgium is rising.
 According to a study by Agodi, in Flanders, the number of home schooled students of secondary school age rose from around 100 to over 1000 between the years 2000 and 2014.

 However, there are stringent guidelines in place, and failing to meet them means that parents may face sanctions.
 If you decide to educate your child at home, you must notify the language-specific department of education.
 Parents must also sign a document adhering to the UN’s convention on children’s rights, a requirement that has been met with some controversy in the past.

 With such a variety of languages spoken, language learning is a core part of Belgian public education, and funding is provided to help children who do not speak the main teaching language.
 Support varies from school to school, so it’s a good idea to ask what support they offer for learning the language.
 Some schools offer language immersion programs and many run out-of-hours clubs that offer homework help and educational support.

 There are also plenty of language courses available to provide extra support for your child.
-This guide on language courses for kids in Belgium will give you more information on a range of private language support available.
+This guide on language courses for kids in Belgium gives you more information on a range of private language support available.

-Additionally, summer schools and summer camps can also be a great way for children to integrate, socialize and learn the language.
-Some international schools offer programmes, and there are language-specific programs like CERAN’s Intensive French Program for Juniors & Teens.
+Additionally, summer camps in Belgium can also be a great way for children to integrate, socialize, and learn the language.
+Some international schools offer programs, and there are language-specific programs like CERAN’s Intensive French Program for Juniors & Teens.